What is the Federal TEACH Grant?

 - Or any field listed on the Teacher Shortage Area Nationwide Listing at the time of service

-Students who received the grant are also required to complete annual counseling and sign an Agreement to Serve or Repay, which outline conditions of the TEACH Grant, as well as exit counseling when they complete their degree (or stop receiving the TEACH grant for any other reason) .
+Students who received the grant are required to complete annual TEACH Grant counseling and sign an Agreement to Serve or Repay, which outlines the conditions of the TEACH Grant, as well as exit counseling when they complete their degree (or stop receiving the TEACH grant for any other reason).
 More information can be found on this in the application section below.

-How Much Funding Does the TEACH Grant Provide?
+How Much Will the TEACH Grant award be?

 The amount of TEACH grant funding is based on a student’s enrollment status each semester.
-Students can receive up to a maximum of $4,000 per academic year, with an aggregate maximum of $16,000 for undergraduate degrees, or $8,000 for graduate degrees.
-The chart below shows the amount of funding received based on enrollment:
+Students can receive up to a maximum of $4,000 per academic year (summer through spring), with an aggregate maximum of $16,000 for undergraduate degrees, or $8,000 for graduate degrees.
+The chart below shows the amount of funding received based on enrollment in a semester:

 | Full Time